-Part of the premiums you pay goes to paying for the insurance coverage, the rest goes into investments.
+Part of the premiums you pay is for insurance coverage, and the rest goes into investments.

-You can still retain this plan for life (or till 100), but usually the insurance charges go up with age, and becomes extremely costly at later ages till it eats into the value of the investments heavily.
+You can still retain this plan for life (or till 100), but usually the insurance charges go up with age, and becomes extremely costly at later ages till it eats into the value of the investments.

 As investments are volatile, the “cash value” inside will rise and fall depending on the specific funds you invest in and therefore, is not guaranteed.